This course is part of the MA North American Studies, but students from other MA programs are welcome too if there are places available.

 This course aims to:

-Make students familiar with a number of major issues and key concepts in American history and culture, for example, freedom, security, empire, U.S. exceptionalism, migration, race, and gender, and the scholarly debates about these issues;
+make students familiar with a number of major issues and key concepts in American history and culture, for example, republicanism, U.S. exceptionalism, migration, race, and gender, and the scholarly debates about these issues;

-Develop students’ oral communication skills through in-class discussions and group presentations;
+develop students’ oral communication skills through in-class discussion and a group presentation;

-Develop students’ ability to cooperate with other students in preparing in-class group presentations;
+develop students’ ability to cooperate with other students in preparing an in-class group presentation;

 Mode of instruction